SmithB23/Car_Binary_Classification_CV/README.md

 This project aims to differentiate between police cars and civilian cars.

 # Overview
-The goal of the project is to classify if a photo of a car has a police or civilian car through binary classification.
+The goal of the project is to classify if a photo of a car has a police or civilian car through binary classification, as well as see how the model would preform given less photos.
 I will be using transfer learning to speed up the process, use less data, and have a good accuracy.
-Using all the photos available, I was getting 100% training accuracy, as well as 100% validation accuracy.
-Due to how obvious a police car is, this is not unexpected.
-With that, my goal become to see how few photos I could use and still maintain proper results.
+Using ResNet50, I determined that the differnce between the amount of photos did not play much significance in increasing the accuracy.
+Despite the seemingly randomness of the accuracy depending on the amount of photos, the highest accuracy was achieved with 100 total photos (50 Police/50 Civilian), at 85.93%.

 # Summary
 - ## Data
     - Data consistsof two seperate folders containing police cars as well as civilian cars.